Autonomous Agents for Scientific Discovery: Orchestrating Scientists, Language, Code, and Physics: Acknowledgments

 \section{Acknowledgments}

 The authors thank Ms. Xiaomeng Fu for the professional graphic design support.
 S.J. gratefully acknowledges support from the National Science Foundation under grants IIS-2243850, MOMS-2331036, and CNS-2328395; the Advanced Research Projects Agency for Health under grant 1AY1AX000053; and the National Institutes of Health under grant U01AG070112.
 Additional support to S.J. was provided by the Texas A\&M Institute of Data Science, the Truchard Family Endowed Chair, the Presidential Impact Fellowship, and the Chancellor EDGES Fellowship at Texas A\&M University.
 W.W. gratefully acknowledges support from the National Science Foundation under grants 2106859, 2119643, 2200274, 2202693, 2312501; the National Institute of Health under grants U54OD036472, U54HG012517, U24DK097771, OT2OD038003; the United States Department of Agriculture under grant 13434200; as well as support from Amazon, NEC, and Optum AI.
 X.Q. gratefully acknowledges support from the National Science Foundation under grants CMMI-2226908, DMR-2103842, and DMR-1753054; the Air Force Office of Scientific Research under grant FA9550-24-1-0207; and partial support by the donors of ACS Petroleum Research Fund under grant \#65502-ND10.
+H.J. acknowledges support from the Molecule Maker Lab Institute: an AI research institute program supported by NSF under award No. 2019897 and No. 2034562.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+H.J. is also supported by DOE Center for Advanced Bioenergy and Bioproducts Innovation U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Number DE-SC0018420.